Hubear-MUC/Mean/README.md

 See "readme.txt" for details.

 Code extent: max.
-138 bytes
+165 bytes

 --------

 Version history:
 ----------------

+Version 3.0

+Entry of the numbers to calculate the mean of now to be entered as arguments at invocation of the program.

 Version 2.0